Competitive mobile game maker Skillz will do a quick IPO at $3.5 billion valuation

-Skillz has announced it is going public through a quick initial public offering process, raising an estimated $849 million in cash from investors at a $3.5 billion pre-money valuation.
+Skillz today announced it’s going public through a quick initial public offering process, raising an estimated $849 million in cash from investors at a $3.5 billion pre-money valuation.
 This valuation is 6.3 times the company’s projected revenue for 2022.

-The San Francisco startup kicked off in 2012 with a very simple proposition and stuck to it, said Skillz CEO Andrew Paradise in an interview with GamesBeat.
-Skillz provided a platform to turn any mobile game on iOS and Android into one you can play with friends or strangers for cash, prizes, or points.
-And it enabled esports tournaments for games that integrate its platform.
+The San Francisco startup launched in 2012 with a very simple proposition and stuck to it, said Skillz CEO Andrew Paradise in an interview with GamesBeat.
+Skillz provides a platform to turn any mobile game on iOS and Android into one you can play with friends or strangers for cash, prizes, or points.
+And it enables esports tournaments for games that integrate its platform.

 “Everyone wants to compete, right?
 And that was the premise of the company, the one simple belief,” Paradise said.
 “We’re building out the competition layer of the internet.
 Everyone everywhere wants to unleash their inner champion in competition.
 We’re really excited about this next milestone.”